cambridge-ceu/csd3/usage.md

 ```
 where [example.sps](files/example.sps) is the documentation example.
 Nevertheless `psppire` is not yet functioning.

-However, it is possible to compile it directly:
+However, it is possible to compile it directly by using

-* use gtksourceview 4.0.3 (4.4.0 is more demanding with Python 3.5, meson, Vala, etc.) and use PKG_CONFIG_PATH when appropriate
+* gtksourceview 4.0.3 (4.4.0 is more demanding with Python 3.5, meson, Vala, etc.) and use PKG_CONFIG_PATH when appropriate
-* use spread-sheet-widget-0.3
+* spread-sheet-widget-0.3
-* use fribidi-1.0.8
+* fribidi-1.0.8
-* use GTKSOURVIEW_CFLAGS and GTKSOURVIEW_LIBS in the configuration.
+* GTKSOURVIEW_CFLAGS and GTKSOURVIEW_LIBS in the configuration.

 ```bash
 export PREFIX=/rds/user/$USER/hpc-work